mautic/developer-documentation-new/docs/design/utilities.rst

 - Spacing and gap management
 - Item ordering

-Key Aspects
+Key aspects
 ^^^^^^^^^^^^

-1. **Abbreviated Nomenclature**: Class names follow a logical, short and easy-to-remember convention.
+1. **Abbreviated Nomenclature**: class names follow a logical, short and easy-to-remember convention.
-2. **Most Common Uses Coverage**: Utilities address the full range of Flexbox properties and behaviors.
+2. **Most Common Uses Coverage**: utilities address the full range of flex-box properties and behaviors.
-3. **Responsive Design**: Includes variations for different viewport sizes, enabling fine-grained control over layout across devices.
+3. **Responsive Design**: includes variations for different view port sizes, enabling fine-grained control over layout across devices.
+.. vale off

-4. **Composability**: Classes can be combined to create sophisticated layout patterns.
+4. **Composability**: classes can be combined to create sophisticated layout patterns.

+.. vale on

-5. **Consistent Spacing**: Standardized options for managing padding, margin and gap properties.
+5. **Consistent Spacing**: standardized options for managing padding, margin and gap properties.

-This documentation is structured to provide a clear understanding of each utility class, its function, and its application.
+This documentation is structured to provide a clear understanding of each utility class, its function, and its app.
 It includes practical examples and best practices for combining utilities to achieve complex layout requirements.

 The following sections detail the individual utility classes, their usage, and advanced implementation strategies.
-This resource is intended for front-end developers seeking to leverage Flexbox efficiently in their projects.
+This resource is intended for front-end developers seeking to leverage flex-box efficiently in their projects.

 Abbreviation keys